overte-org/overte-docs-sphinx/source/create/3d-models/get-model.rst

 You can create your own 3D model using 3D modeling software such as Blender or Maya.
 Use any software of your choice as long as:

-+ The 3D model is in the FBX, glTF or OBJ format.
++ The 3D model is in the glTF/GLB, FBX or OBJ format.
 + The 3D model materials are supported by Overte.
 Use our :doc:`materials guide <pbr-materials-guide>` to make sure that your materials load correctly.

 ^^^^^^^^^^^^^^^^^^^^^^^^^